-5.0 With respect to the actual, ongoing financial condition of the association, the CEO shall not cause or allow any fiscal condition that is inconsistent with achieving the Board's Ends policies, or that places the long-term financial health of the association in jeopardy.

-5.1 Accordingly, the CEO shall not:

-- 5.1.1 Expend more than 110% of the funds budgeted during the fiscal year unless authorized by the Board. - 5.1.2 The CEO shall maintain adequate reserve funds, whose minimum is defined as either (1) 25% of expenses from the trailing twelve months or (2) 25% of the expected expenses for the coming twelve months, whichever is greater.
-These funds shall be held in the Operating brokerage account managed by the Investment Committee.
+- 5.0 With respect to the actual, ongoing financial condition of the association, the CEO shall not cause or allow any fiscal condition that is inconsistent with achieving the Board's Ends policies, or that places the long-term financial health of the association in jeopardy. - 5.1 Accordingly, the CEO shall not: - 5.1.1 Expend more than 110% of the funds budgeted during the fiscal year unless authorized by the Board. - 5.1.2 The CEO shall maintain adequate reserve funds, whose minimum is defined as either (1) 25% of expenses from the trailing twelve months.
+These funds shall be held in the Operating brokerage account managed by the TCN staff.
 A balance in the Operating brokerage account exceeding the above minimum threshold calculation will demonstrate compliance.
-The CEO shall notify the Board when the reserve accounts are encroaching non-compliance. - 5.1.3 Indebt the organization in an amount greater than can be repaid by certain, otherwise unencumbered revenues within sixty days. - 5.1.4 Fail to settle payroll and debts in a timely manner. - 5.1.5 Allow tax payments or other government-ordered payments or filings to be overdue or inaccurately filed. - 5.1.6 Allow a balance of more than \$300,000 to remain idle in accounts earning substantially below the current market rate of return for a money market account for a period of more than three (3) weeks. - 5.2 Make any purchase without: - 5.2.1 Exercising reasonable precautions against conflict of interest. - 5.2.2 Receiving multiple bids on services over \$10,000.00 - 5.3 Acquire, encumber, or dispose of real property.
+The CEO shall notify the Board when the reserve accounts are encroaching non-compliance. - 5.1.3 Indebt the organization in an amount greater than can be repaid by certain, otherwise unencumbered revenues within sixty days. - 5.1.4 Fail to settle payroll and debts in a timely manner. - 5.1.5 Allow tax payments or other government-ordered payments or filings to be overdue or inaccurately filed. - 5.1.6 Allow a balance of more than \$300,000 to remain idle in accounts earning substantially below the current market rate of return for a money market account for a period of more than one month. - 5.2 Make any purchase without: - 5.2.1 Exercising reasonable precautions against conflict of interest. - 5.2.2 Receiving multiple bids on services over \$10,000.00 - 5.3 Acquire, encumber, or dispose of real property.